platformsh/template-builder/templates/golang/files/README.md

 </a>
 </p>

-This template provides the most basic configuration for running a custom Go project.
+This template provides the most basic configuration for running a custom Go project using Go modules.
+It demonstrates the Platform.sh `config-reader` library and connecting to a MariaDB instance.
+It can be used to build a very rudimentary application but is intended primarily as a documentation reference.

 Go is a statically typed, compiled language with an emphasis on easy concurrency and network services.